getdokan/storegrowth-sales-booster/README.txt

 As a store owner, you can not just sit relax, and hope to make sales.
 You need to apply different tactics to attract your targeted buyers to make the purchasing decision.

-**StoreGrowth is the only solution you need to level up your marketing game.**
+**StoreGrowth offers everything needed to build a strong marketing strategy and boost WooCommerce sales effectively.**

-- Transform your WooCommerce checkout into a seamless experience with fly carts.
+- Seamless Checkout: Accelerate the WooCommerce checkout process with Fly Carts for a smoother shopping experience.

-- Increase AOV with strategic upsell order bump offers at the checkout.
+- Higher Average Order Value: Using the Checkout Upsell Order Bump boosts sales by suggesting additional products at checkout without disrupting the process.

-- Create Urgency and FOMO with the Sales Countdown Timer and draw your customers' attention.
+- Create Urgency and FOMO: The Sales Countdown Timer can capture customer attention and drive quick decisions.

-- Streamline the buying process by replacing the ‘Add to Cart’ button with the ‘Buy Now’ button.
+- Simplified Buying Process: Replace the 'Add to Cart' button with a 'Buy Now' button for instant purchases.

-- Promote your deals and discounts with a highly customizable floating notification bar.
+- Promote Deals Effectively: Highlight discounts with a customizable floating notification bar.

-- Encourage bigger orders with real-time free shipping custom messages.
+- Encourage Larger Orders: Display real-time free shipping messages to motivate higher cart values.

-- Build trust with real-time sales notifications on your site.
+- Build Trust: Show real-time sales notifications to boost customer confidence.

-- Create a sense of scarcity by representing the stock levels of each product on the shop page.
+- Highlight Scarcity: Display stock levels on the shop page to create a sense of urgency.

-- Allow users to quickly view key product details with a lightbox modal.
+- Quick Product Previews: Provide quick access to key product details through a lightbox popup from your shop page.

-- Create exclusive BOGO offers and promote them to engage your audience.
+- Engage Shoppers with BOGO Offers: With the exclusive BOGO module create and promote exclusive buy-one-get-one deals to attract attention and boost sales.

 == All The Modules of StoreGrowth At A Glance  ==